triplecanopy/skrollr/README.md

 ### getScrollTop()

 Returns the current scroll offset in pixels.
 Normalizes different browser quirks and handles mobile scrolling.

+### getMaxScrollTop()

+Returns the number of pixels that can be scrolled down in total.
+If `forceHeight` is true, that's usually the largest keyframe.
+Otherwise it's the height of the document minus the viewport height.

 ### setScrollTop(top[, force = false])

-Sets the top offset using `window.scrollTo(0, top)` on dektop or updating the internal state in case of mobile scrolling.
+Sets the top offset using `window.scrollTo(0, top)` on desktop or updating the internal state in case of mobile scrolling.

 When `force` is set to `true`, skrollr will jump to the new position without any kind of transition.
-By default the global `smoothScrolling` setting applies.
+By default, the global `smoothScrolling` setting applies.

+### isMobile()

+Returns if skrollr runs in mobile mode (see also `mobileCheck` option).

 ### animateTo(top[, options])